refvds/airplane-shop/README.md

-# aiirplane-shop made by MERN-stack
+# airplane-shop made by MERN-stack